 Bilateral Economic Relations

-Barbados has an open economy with a marked dependence on imports, 40% of which come from the United States.
+Barbados has an open economy with a marked dependence on imports, 40 percent of which come from the United States.
+In 2021, trade in goods between the United States and Barbados totaled $797.5 million dollars.
 Barbados is a beneficiary of the U.S. Caribbean Basin Initiative, which aims to facilitate the economic development and export diversification of the Caribbean Basin economies by providing countries with duty-free access to the U.S. market for most goods.

 Barbados’s Membership in International Organizations